hughbarney/atto/README.md

 ##Multiple Windows or Not?

 Atto does not currently support multiple windows.
 The lack of multiple windows will be quickly noticed as it is a very visible feature of the Emacs user interface.
 It is very useful to be able to look at some code in one window whilst editing another section of the same file (or a different file) in another window.
 As more than one window can access the same buffer the current point now has now to be associated with the window structure and updated back to the buffer structure whenever any gap or display code is called that accesses the point location.
 I suspect it will take between 200-300 lines of code to implement multiple windows.
 The choice here is whether to theoretically allow an unlimited number of windows (up up to the point that no window could be split in two) or simply limit the windows to 1 full screen window or a split screen of one top half and one bottom half window.
 In practice I harderly ever use more than two windows at a time.
-The other major challenge will be beat the self imposed limit of 2000 lines, as of Atto 1.3 the line count is 1775.
+The other major challenge will be to beat the self imposed limit of 2000 lines, as of Atto 1.3 the line count is 1775.

 ##Known Issues